No terrariums. No myths. No nonsense.

 The inside walls of the pitcher are very smooth, so insects are not able to crawl out.
 They also can't fly out because there isn't any airlift!
 Eventually the insect dies from heat exhaustion or dehydration.
 As the insect decomposes, the plant absorbs its nutrients right through its leaves.
 Mmm....

 If full sun is not possible, provide a minimum of 4 hours of direct sunlight with bright indirect light during the rest of the day.
-Your plant won’t be as vibrant or sturdy as one grown in full sun, but you will be able to maintain its overall health.
+Your plant won’t be as vibrant or sturdy as one grown in full sun, but you will be able to maintain some decent growth.

 If you grow your pitcher plant in containers, you will need to pay attention to soil temperature.
 While it may not be necessary to shade your plant during the hottest parts of summer, you may need to top water your plants daily to prevent the roots from over heating.
 Plants will over heat when the soil temperature approaches 110°F (43°).
 Monitor soil temperature whenever the daytime temperature rises above 100°F (38°C).